justinmahar/react-sub-unsub/README.md

 Take all the frustration (and memory leaks) out of adding and removing listeners in React!

-With this library, you can easily manage listeners, timers (intervals, timeouts), and anything else that follows the subscribe/unsubscribe pattern in your effects.
+With this library, you can easily manage listeners, JS timers (intervals, timeouts), and anything else that follows the subscribe/unsubscribe pattern in your React effects.

-Simply use an instance of the `Subs` class in this library to subscribe to an event or timer.
+Simply use an instance of the `Subs` class in this library to subscribe to events or timers.
 All unsubscribe functions are stored for later.

 When it's time to unsubscribe all listeners, just call `unsubAll()` to remove all listeners and clear all timers.
 Easy as that.